 Every aspect of your pooch’s physical and mental wellbeing can be affected positively or negatively by a good or poor diet, so it is fair to say that getting his nutrition right is possibly the single biggest responsibility that you have as a pet owner.
 The nutrients your pup eats from day dot can affect his health, character and his whole life.
 In this article, we compare two dog food giants in Royal Canin vs. Hill’s Science Diet.

 There are literally hundreds of different dog foods on the market, but Royal Canin and Science Diet make some of the best.
 In this guide, we will compare these contenders in several different categories and give you everything you need to know about why they could be the answer you are looking for, and which one might be better for you and your pooch.

 After reading this side by side comparison guide, you’ll have a clear understanding of each brand and their history, what their strengths and weaknesses are, the nutritional values and common ingredients that they use, pricing and much more.
-So, let’s get straight into it.
+Our goal is to provide you with as much information as you need to figure out which brand is best for your pup.
+Let’s get straight into it!

 Comparing Brand Histories

 Before we can give each one of these foods a fair shake, we need to look at the background of each brand and what their histories can tell us about their manufacturing processes.
 Anytime you are thinking of making a long term change for your dog’s diet, it’s important to get a deeper look into what you will be putting into your pup’s body.